Datttta/My_Notes/New words.md

 === *New words* ===

 1. knack (we have a knack for it (we are good (I guess)))
+2. fumble ( fumble a test )
-2. scot free
+3. scot free
-3. gloating (gloating about how greate they are)
+4. gloating (gloating about how greate they are)
-4. ditch (verb)
+5. ditch (verb)
-5. ripen him up
+6. ripen him up
-6. grovelling
+7. grovelling
-7. clawedst
+8. clawedst
-8. otherest
+9. otherest
-9. conundrums
+10. conundrums
-10. catering (catering the party)
+11. catering (catering the party)
-11. amst
+12. amst
-12. lawkeeping
+13. lawkeeping
-13. amasseth
+14. amasseth
-14. avarice
+15. avarice
-15. riches
+16. riches
-16. dispatched
+17. dispatched
-17. scum (they are scum)
+18. scum (they are scum)
-18. perish
+19. perish
-19. ousted
+20. ousted
-20. worn down
+21. worn down
-21. beads ( in a board game (bead toys))
+22. beads ( in a board game (bead toys))
-22. relegated
+23. relegated
-23. delinquency
+24. delinquency
-24. slunk out
+25. slunk out
-25. trousle
+26. trousle
-26. saucer
+27. saucer
-27. prance (prance on homne)
+28. prance (prance on homne)